jeetCl/react-app/README.md

 ## Testing in `cea-desktop`

-1. In the `client/package.json`, find the line with `tea-react-scripts` and change it to this, replacing the path with your machine's special location for the app:
+1. In the `client/package.json`, find the line with `tea-react-scripts` and change it to this, replacing the path with your machine's specific location for the app:

 ```sh
 "tea-react-scripts": "file:../../create-react-app/packages/react-scripts",